Asaayu/dynamic-client-localization-system-for-fivem/README.md

 # Dynamic FiveM Client Localization System
+A new dynamic localization system for FiveM that allows individual localization for players based on thier language settings

 ## License
 Dynamic FiveM Client Localization System, dynamiclly localize strings into the clients selected language.